IAmJonoBo/Emperator/docs/reference/linting-formatting.md

 ruff format .
 ```

-Because `scripts/setup-tooling.sh` installs the package in editable mode, the virtualenv always has
+Because `scripts/setup-tooling.sh` drives `uv lock`/`uv sync`, the project-managed `.venv/` always
-the right version of Ruff and project dependencies on the path.
+has the right version of Ruff and the dev dependencies on the path.

 ### Type checking and tests